EllenWhelan/link/README.md

 This project was completed as part of a Software Engineering Group Project.
 This repository contains hotel hook feature that allows a hotel guest to make a booking for childcare during their hotel stay, during the hotel booking process.
 This is done by a form pop up that redirects to the oogo website.
 Here the guest can make their childcare booking.
 The luxury-hotel [repository](https://github.com/EllenWhelan/luxury-link)  contains the system for another type of hotel, that makes the childcare booking for the guest on behalf of the guest based on the input values on a pop up form.
 This implementation sends an automated email to the hotel staff to inform them they must make the booking.

+## Repositories
+The repository containing the favorites feature, the first part of this project can be found [here](https://github.com/EllenWhelan/flex-template-web).
 The repository containing the first part of this project can be found [here](https://github.com/EllenWhelan/flex-template-web).
 The repository containing the luxury hotel version of this app can be found [here.](https://github.com/EllenWhelan/luxury-link).

+## Documentation
 The oogo website can be found [here](https://oogo.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The automated email service is implemented using emailJs.
+The full emailJs documentation can be found [here](https://www.emailjs.com/docs/)

 ## Available Scripts